-The line will also have the provision of northward extension to Schofields to connect to the Richmond railway line, and southward to the Main Southern railway line near Macarthur.
+The line will also have the provision of a northward extension to Schofields to connect to the Richmond railway line, and southward to the Main Southern railway line near Macarthur.

-The railway line will run through a tunnel from St Marys to the south of the M4 Motorway and from Oran Park to the Main South Line near Macarthur.
+The railway line will run through a tunnel from St Marys to the south of the M4 Motorway, and from Oran Park to the Main South Line near Macarthur.

-Western Sydney Airport Line stations
+Western Sydney Airport line stations

-The proposed railway line will have six new metro stations, including St Marys, Orchard Hills, Luddenham, Western Sydney International Business Park, Western Sydney International Airport Terminal, and Western Sydney Aerotropolis.
+The proposed railway line will have six new metro stations including St Marys, Orchard Hills, Luddenham, Western Sydney International Business Park, Western Sydney International Airport Terminal, and Western Sydney Aerotropolis.

 St Marys station will be an important part of the project as it will serve as an underground interchange station, which will connect passengers to other parts of Sydney through the existing Sydney Trains rail network.

-Orchard Hills station will service a future mixed-use urban village while the station at Luddenham will offer transport links for future education, innovation and commercial areas.
+Orchard Hills station will service a future mixed-use urban village while the station at Luddenham will offer transport links for future education, innovation, and commercial areas.

 The Sydney Metro-Western Sydney Airport line is being funded jointly by the federal and state governments on an equal basis under the Western Sydney City Deal.

 The construction of the project will require a total investment of approximately A$11bn ($7.42bn).
-In April 2019, the federal government announced a contribution of A$3.5bn ($2.5bn) for stage one delivery in the 2019-2020 budget.
-The funding includes A$50m ($35.85m) for the business case process of the project and A$61m ($43.74m) for the Elizabeth Drive overpass.
+In April 2019, the federal government announced a contribution of A$3.5bn for the delivery of stage one in the 2019-2020 budget.
+The funding includes A$50m for the business case process of the project and A$61m for the Elizabeth Drive overpass.